marijnh/Eloquent-JavaScript/11_async.md

 They can use tools, plan ahead, recognize people, remember facts, and even communicate these facts among each other.

-What most people don't know is that they are capable of much more—which they keep well hidden from us.
-I've been told by a reputable, if somewhat eccentric, expert on ((corvid))s that crow technology is not far behind human technology, and they are catching up.
+What most people don't know is that they are capable of a lot more things that they keep well hidden from us.
+I've been told by a reputable (if somewhat eccentric) expert on ((corvid))s that crow technology is not far behind human technology, and they are catching up.

-For one thing, they have developed the ability to construct computing devices.
+For example, they have the ability to construct computing devices.
 These are not electronic, as human computing devices are, but operate through the actions of tiny insects, a species closely related to the ((termite)), that has developed a ((symbiotic relationship)) with the crows.
 The birds provide them with food, and in return the insects build and operate their complex colonies which, with the help of the living creatures inside them, perform computations.

 Such colonies are usually located in big, long-lived nests.
 The birds and insects work together to build a network of bulbous clay structures, hidden between the twigs of the nest, in which the insects live.

-To communicate with other devices, these colonies use light signals.
+To communicate with other devices, these machines use light signals.
-The crows embed pieces of reflective material in special communication structures, and the insects aim these to reflect light at another nest, encoding data as a sequence of quick flashes.
+The crows embed pieces of reflective material in special communication stalks, and the insects aim these to reflect light at another nest, encoding data as a sequence of quick flashes.
 This means that only nests that have an unbroken visual connection can communicate.

 This is a schema of the crow nest network in the village of ((Hières-sur-Amby)) on the banks of the river Rhône.